Nicola Fibbens

 Nicola Fibbens (born 29 April 1964) is a British swimmer.

 Swimming career

 Fibbens competed in four events at the 1984 Summer Olympics.

 She represented England and won a gold medal in the 4 x 100 metres freestyle relay, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
 Four years later she represented England and won three medals, a gold medal in the 4 x 100 metres medley relay, a silver medal in the 4 x 100 metres freestyle relay and a bronze medal in the 100 metres freestyle, at the 1986 Commonwealth Games in Edinburgh, Scotland.
 She is a two times winner of the British Championship in 50 metres freestyle (1984 and 1986).

+Personal life

+Her younger brother Mike Fibbens, husband Doug Campbell and brother-in-law Iain Campbell were all also Olympic swimmers.